-However, today the challenge lies in ensuring that final electronic proofs are published online as early as possible, and to make sure that the articles are highly discoverable so that they can generate as many citations as early as possible.
+However, today the challenge lies in ensuring that the final electronic proofs are published online as early as possible, and to make sure that the articles are highly discoverable so that they can generate as many citations as early as possible.
 The latter involves speeding up the peer-review process and producing portable document format (PDF) galley proofs.
 But publishing the article's version of record (VoR) online first, before it is paginated for a printed journal edition, is what is really needed.
-The VoR used to be citeable only once pagination has occurred.
+The VoR used to be citable only once pagination had occurred.
 Introducing digital object identifiers (DOIs) so that the articles can be published with a permanent web reference that will not expire and which can be cited is what makes online-first publication possible.
-The good news is that we will soon start publishing the unsolicited articles online, and will then create a print edition a little later.
-And as soon as we have published our 50-article backlog, we should be able to publish the articles online within four weeks once they have been accepted for publication.
-We hope to accomplish this new workflow and service by January 2015.
+The good news is that we will soon start publishing the peer reviewed manuscripts online, and will then create a print edition a little later.
+We hope to accomplish this new workflow and service by January 2016.

-In addition, the electronic platform has moved to a new state-of-the art international publishing platform (Taylor and Francis), through which we can off er authors properly metatagged, published articles.
-We will soon move our submission office to the Editorial Manager® platform.
-An author publishing charge will be introduced for all new, unsolicited submissions.
-Paid-up members will only pay R2 500 to publish in JEMDSA.
-Non members will pay R5 000, and international members \$750 per accepted original article for publication.
-Fees will double from 2016, in line with most South African scientific journals that charge publication fees.
-Our publication fees will still be cheaper than those of most journals charging per page of an accepted article.
-Author publishing charges will not apply to commissioned review articles.
+In addition, the electronic platform will move to a new state-of-the art international publishing platform (Taylor and Francis), through which we can offer authors properly metatagged, published articles.
+We will soon move our submission office to the Editorial Manager[®] platform.
+An author publishing charge will be gradually introduced for all new, unsolicited submissions and further details will be published when finalised.
+It remains our goal that our publication fees will still be cheaper than those of most other journals charging per page of an accepted article.
+Author publishing charges will not apply to commissioned review articles".